 How often should I test my water for bacteria?

-- The State of Connecticut Department of Public Health recommends that you test your water semi-annually (spring/fall) for total coliform bacteria, nitrate, pH, sodium, turbidity, and color.
+The State of Connecticut Department of Public Health recommends that you test your water semi-annually (spring/fall) for total coliform bacteria, nitrate, pH, sodium, turbidity, and color.
 Consider additional testing after land disturbances such as flooding, new construction, or industrial activity.
 Anything that may cause a ground disturbance near your well could cause water contamination.

-- The safest solution is to install an Ultra Violet Light System.
+The safest solution is to install an Ultra Violet Light System for coliform bacteria.

 Why use H2O Equipment Company to solve your coliform bacteria problem?

 Because we give you honest advice on how to solve your problem.
 It’s not uncommon for residential well water to have bacteria, especially when the well has been dormant for a while.
 We will take you step by step through the process.